-Some pet skin conditions require veterinary dermatologist to diagnose and treat them.
+Some pet skin conditions require a veterinary dermatologist to diagnose and treat them.
 Here, our Long Island vets explain the causes and symptoms of some common dermatological issues in dogs and cats, as well as tips on prevention and when to seek treatment.

 Dog & Cat Dermatology Issues

 Inevitably, most dogs and cats will experience symptoms of skin problems at some point in their lives.
+In most cases, the underlying cause will not be serious and the condition can be easily treated.

 That said, some conditions do need to be diagnosed and treated by a veterinarian specializing in veterinary dermatology for cats and dogs.